Zooey Deschanel Is Pregnant With Second Child

-There’s another baby on the way for actress Zooey Deschanel and her husband Jacob Pechenik!
+There’s another baby on the way for actress Zooey Deschanel and her husband, Jacob Pechenik.

 Us Weekly reported on Zooey’s pregnancy as the site confirmed she is indeed expecting her second child.